 Do not press on the folds near the concentrated point, otherwise, the center of the filter paper will easily break before filtering.
 Before use, turn the filter paper to prevent dirt from being brought into your hands during filtering.
 In the filtrate, wet the filter paper with a hot solvent before hot filtration, and then pour the hot solution quickly, taking care not to make the height of the solution exceed the edge of the folded filter paper.

 How to fold a filter paper?
 How to use filter paper?

 1. Fold the filter paper in half and fold it twice to form a 90° center angle.
 2. Put the stacked filter paper in three layers on one side and open one layer on the other side to form a funnel.
 3. The filter paper should be below the side of the funnel.
-Pour some water into the mouth of the funnel to make the wet filter paper abut the inner wall of the funnel.
+Pour some water into the mouth of the funnel to make the wet filter paper about the inner wall of the funnel.
 Then pour the remaining clear water and set it aside.
 4. The lower end of the glass rod should be close to the lower side of the funnel.
 The tendency of tilting along the glass rod flows into the funnel along with the liquid, and the liquid level cannot exceed the height of the filter paper in the funnel.
-5. When the liquid flows down the funnel neck through the filter paper, check whether the liquid flows down the cup wall and pour it to the bottom of the cup.
+5. When the liquid flows down the funnel neck through the filter paper, check whether the liquid flows down the cup wall and pour it into the bottom of the cup.

 Otherwise, you should move the beaker or rotate the funnel so that the tip of the funnel is firmly attached to the wall of the beaker.